 Everyone's experience of pregnancy is unique, and every pregnancy is different.
-Your body is going through so many simultaneous changes, all happening without you needing to think about it.
+Your body is going through so many simultaneous changes without you needing to think about it.
 With this, your body's senses seem to be heightened, and your awareness is drawn inward.
 Your brain is remodelling to strengthen your emotional centres, preparing you for caring for your baby.
-These changes are your body's and nature's way of putting your baby's wellbeing and growth first, giving them the best start in life.
+These changes are your body's and nature's way of putting your baby's well-being and growth first, giving them the best start in life.

-Do you believe the sayings, 'you are what you eat' and 'you only get out what you put in'?
+Thank you for sticking with me to get this far!
+Do you believe the sayings, 'You are what you eat' and 'You only get out what you put in'?

 What you choose to put into your body influences your body and life in many ways.
 Apart from needing food for energy, it is now understood that your microbiota is influenced by what you eat and can influence what you choose to eat.

 It is never too early to start improving your diet and lifestyle.
 From 3 months (up to ideally six months) before getting pregnant, you and your partner can prepare your body to improve your diet, health and energy levels.
-This is especially worthwhile for women, to improve the health of the egg/s, placenta, and the womb's lining.
-As a pregnant woman, your body will prioritise nutrients to your baby, so having a store of nutrients in your body from a consistent nutrient-dense diet will be protective for your own health and that of your baby over the long term.
+This is especially worthwhile for women to improve the health of the egg/s, placenta, and the womb's lining.
+As a pregnant woman, your body will prioritise nutrients for your baby, so having a store of nutrients in your body from a consistent nutrient-dense diet will protect your health and that of your baby over the long term.

 As your breasts prepare for breastfeeding, so can you by forming realistic expectations of the effort and time it takes to learn the skill of breastfeeding with your baby and forming a plan for success.